chronlc/nf-sp00f-pro/.github/instructions/code-generation-rules.instructions.md

 ```
 Code Comments:
 □ Every function has KDoc explaining purpose and real data source
-□ Every StateFlow property has comment explaining what real data it represents
+□ Every StateFlow property has comment on data origin
-□ Every data-binding line has inline comment explaining where data comes from
 □ Every database/API call has comment noting it's real data
-□ Every exception handler has comment about what real error it's handling
+□ Every exception handler has comment on error type
-□ Every null/empty state has comment explaining when it occurs
-□ Every loop/condition has comment if not obvious what real data it's processing
+□ No confusing variable names
+□ No "magic values" without explanation

 Code Clarity:
-□ If a developer reads a line, they KNOW where the data comes from (no guessing)
+□ Developer can see where data comes from (no guessing)
-□ If a developer reads a line, they KNOW if it's real or test data
+□ Developer can see if data is real or test
-□ If a developer reads a line, they KNOW what can go wrong and how errors are logged
+□ No missing error handling
-□ No confusing variable names - names match documentation from STEP 4 exactly
+□ Names match documentation exactly
-□ No "magic values" - all constants explained via comments or KDoc
 ```

 ---

-### STEP 7: SELF-VALIDATION (5-10 minutes)
+### STEP 7: SELF-VALIDATION

 **Review before compile.
-Catch errors in review, not compilation.**
+Catch errors in review.**

 For generated code:
 1. Compare every property name with Step 4 documentation
 2. Compare every method call with Step 4 documentation
-3. Verify every type conversion from Step 5 is applied
+3. Verify type conversions applied
-4. Check for any guessed names (if you didn't document it, you guessed it)
+4. Check for guessed names
-5. **CRITICAL: Search for simulate/mock functions and remove ALL of them**
+5. **CRITICAL: Remove ALL simulate/mock functions**
-6. **CRITICAL: Verify ALL data comes from real sources, never hardcoded**
+6. **CRITICAL: Verify ALL real data sources, never hardcoded**

 **Validation Checklist:**
 ```
-□ Every property access verified against documentation
+□ Every property name verified against documentation
 □ Every method call verified against documentation
 □ Every type conversion applied as documented
-□ No names used that weren't in documentation
+□ No names used that weren't documented
-□ No assumptions about nullability
-□ No assumptions about types
+□ No assumptions about nullability or types
-□ NO hardcoded status strings or mock data values
+□ NO hardcoded status strings or mock data
-□ NO simulate*() functions that generate fake data
+□ NO simulate*() functions or mock data generators
-□ NO mock data constructors that create test values
-□ ALL UI data bound to real sources (StateFlow, API, database, sensors)
+□ ALL UI data bound to real sources
-□ Loading states used when data not yet available
-□ Every StateFlow/data property has inline comment explaining data source
+□ Every StateFlow property has comment explaining data source
-□ Every ViewModel method documents where real data comes from
+□ Every ViewModel method documents real data source
-□ Every error handling includes ModMainDebug logging
+□ Every error handler includes ModMainDebug logging
 ```

 **SPECIFIC ANTI-PATTERNS TO ELIMINATE:**